There are some companies that won’t touch someone looking for life insurance with Crohn’s Disease. Those companies don’t deserve your money anyway.

 - Date of diagnoses

 - List of all medications (prescriptions and non)

 - Have you smoked at all in the past year?

 - Any other health conditions

 Fewer flare-ups, hospitalizations, and surgeries will mean better rates.
-The more time that has passed since the diagnosis or any flare-ups will also mean lower rates.
+The more time that has passed since the diagnoses or any flare-ups will also mean lower rates.

-It's important to be upfront with your insurance agent about this information so she can get you the most accurate quotes possible.
-If you decide to get quotes as someone perfectly healthy, when you go to apply your underwriting process will take longer.
-You also run the risk of applying with a company who severely penalizes Crohn's disease.
-If you are diagnosed with Crohn's or Irritable Bowel Syndrome, give us a call to review your options.
+It’s important to be upfront with your insurance agent about this information so she can get you the most accurate quotes possible.
+If you decide to get quotes as someone who is perfectly healthy when you go to apply your underwriting process will take longer.
+You also run the risk of applying with a company that severely penalizes Crohn’s disease.
+If you are diagnosed with Crohn’s or Irritable Bowel Syndrome, or pancreatitis, give us a call to review your options.